Rinku-Chaudhari/instaclone/README.md

 * Like Post,Comment on Post,Like Comment,Follow,DELETE post ,ADD post.
 * Search for users
 * Get notifications for follow,like and comment.

+### ALGORITHMS :)
+* Get posts by me and by people i follow
+* Get recommendation to follow if they follow me and i don;t follow them